kyeji1107/OptOrch/01_models/AMPL_model_guide.md

 Coancestry matrix input file.

-This file contains the pairwise coancestry or relationship matrix among candidate individuals.
-Users should replace the example matrix with a coancestry matrix, numerator relationship matrix, or genomic relationship matrix calculated from their own population.
+This file contains the pairwise coancestry matrix among candidate individuals.
+Users should replace the example matrix with a coancestry matrix calculated from their own population.
+If the available input is a genomic relationship matrix, it should generally be multiplied by 0.5 before being supplied as c.dat so that the matrix is expressed on the coancestry scale used by the model.

 Example structure: